 - Purpose and Applicability

 - Nothing in this section pertains to non-academic discipline or the assignment of a grade for which the student is seeking an appeal.
 For those policies, see Section 3.9, Review Rights-Student Code of Ethics and Conduct and Sections on 10.
-JD - Grading and Grades /16.
-MLS - Grading and Grades for each program, respectively.
+JD - Grading and Grades for each program, respectively.

 - The School is committed to mutual respect and the effective resolution of student problems and complaints through an efficient and fair procedure.
 We seek to set an environment that encourages students, faculty, staff, and administration to work together to understand and address concerns about fair treatment using informal resolutions.
 When that is not possible, we are committed to a fair and reasonable resolution of issues through a formal grievance process as outlined below.

-- This procedure may be used whenever a student believes that his/her rights have been violated by an employee or agent of the School, by:
+- This procedure may be used whenever a student believes that their rights have been violated by an employee or agent of the School, by:

 - Violation of a duly adopted School policy, excluding a disciplinary decision or assignment of a letter grade for which the student is seeking an appeal (Section 3.9, Review Rights-Student Code of Ethics and Conduct and Sections on 10.
-JD - Grading and Grades /16.
-MLS - Grading and Grades for each program, respectively).
+JD - Grading and Grades /14.0 MA in Law - Grading and Grades for each program, respectively).

 - Unethical conduct according to professional standards.